 One of our fondest memories is this NASCAR party “aboard” Amazing Grace, anchored off Candeleros Bay, just south of Puerto Escondido in the Sea of Cortez.
 We cranked up the cockpit speakers and lounged in the water with noodles and PDFs to keep cool in the 100+ degree weather, occasionally crawling out for food and fresh drinks!

-- 2 (6-ounce) cans chicken chunks OR 2 chicken breasts, cooked
+- 12 ounces chicken chunks, canned, drained ( OR 2 chicken breasts, cooked)

 - 8 ounces cream cheese (light is fine, but not fat free)